 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Vasily Bertenson has survived, dating from 1892, which is available in an English translation on this website:
+One letter from Tchaikovsky to Vasily Bertenson has survived, dating from 1892, which has been translated into English on this website:

 Notes and References